zinen/node-red-contrib-aula-education/README.md

 A lot of data is returned form API.
 Some examples on how to parse the incoming data is added.

+# Login

+You will need to create a Unilogin from here [https://www.aula.dk/portal/#/login](https://www.aula.dk/portal/#/login) choose to create a username and then a password.
+As aula knows a lot of personal stuff about both parents and thier kids(names, address and more) dont take security lightly and preferably use a password generator and to make a long password as you dont need to remember it my heart.
+Node-red will store it entrypted.

+## Usage

 **How to import:**
 Menu top right -> Import -> Examples -> node-red-contrib-nibeuplink -> basic